life-itself/tao/governance/v1/README.md

 # Executive Summary

-Life Itself was initiated in 2015 by Sylvie Barbier and Rufus Pollock and were joined by co-founder Liam Kavanagh a year later.
-With the ongoing growth of Life Itself as a community and enterprise it behoves us to put in place solid foundations for our future development as well as provide transparency.
+Art Earth Tech was initiated in 2015 by Sylvie Barbier and Rufus Pollock and in November a legal entity Art Earth Tech Ltd was established (though with relatively little relationship to Art Earth Tech the community).
+So far, it has functioned with the loosely defined governance structure natural to an emergent initiative.
+However, with the ongoing growth of Art Earth Tech as a community and enterprise it behoves us to put in place solid foundations for our future development as well as provide transparency.
 Our motivating question is: what are the governance structures, patterns and practices we should put in place that would support and provide clarity on:

 *   A sense of ownership, fairness and trust amongst the nucleus, its members, and the broader community.
-*   People investing their time, energy and goodwill in the vision, mission and values of Life Itself to be recognised.
+*   People investing their time, energy and goodwill in the vision, mission and values of AET to be recognised.
-*   Preserve and enhance Life Itself’s reputation.
+*   Preserve and enhance AET’s reputation.
 *   Staying true to the deepest elements of its vision, mission, values and culture, whilst being able to evolve in line with circumstance.
 *   Being able to live on beyond its founders and a balance between creating a vibrant and dynamic community with members being able to be more autonomous
 *   Clear reciprocal relationships with associated projects ( eg: London Hub, LEAP, Datopian, Institute, etc]